mjrister/mesh-simplification/README.md

 ## Results

 The following images present a comparison of reducing a triangle mesh consisting of nearly 70,000 triangles (left) by 95% (right).
-Although fidelity is somewhat reduced, the mesh retains an overall high-quality appearance that nicely approximates the original shape the mesh.
+Although fidelity is reduced, the mesh retains an overall high-quality appearance that nicely approximates the original shape the mesh.

 Original Mesh (69630 Triangles)           |  Simplified Mesh (3480 Triangles)
 :-------------------------:|:-------------------------: